pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 Two levels of evaluation matter here:

 **Model benchmarks** (MMLU, HumanEval, MATH, GPQA, SWE-Bench) are agent-agnostic tests of raw model capability.
 They answer questions like: Is this model good at code generation?
 How well does it reason about math?
-These benchmarks inform **design-time decisions**, specifically which model to wrap when building a sub-agent for a particular task type.
+These benchmarks inform **design-time decisions** — specifically which model to wrap when building a sub-agent for a particular task type.
 A code-review sub-agent might wrap a model with strong HumanEval scores; a knowledge-QA sub-agent might prioritize MMLU performance.

 **CLASSic** evaluates sub-agent performance across operational dimensions.
 It answers questions like: How does this sub-agent actually perform in production on cost, latency, accuracy, stability, and security?
-CLASSic informs **runtime routing decisions**, specifically which sub-agent to select for a given task.
+CLASSic informs **runtime routing decisions** — specifically which sub-agent to select for a given task.

 Model benchmarks are inputs to sub-agent design.
 CLASSic is the basis for sub-agent selection.
 The Router operates on CLASSic scores observed in production, not raw model benchmarks.